tbenz9/go-halo5-api/README.md

 go-halo5-api is a wrapper around the Halo5 API as documented at https://developer.haloapi.com.

 # Usage
-Set your API key as an environment variable
+Set your API key as an environment variable.
+Request and API key at https://developer.haloapi.com/products
 ```go
 export HALO_API_KEY="123456789abcdefghi"
 ```